 Kids and puppies have lots in common: They’re inquisitive, impatient, and easily excited!
 This is why it’s important to carefully supervise first encounters between a new puppy and your children.
-But the rewards are wonderful — a truly close bond and a lifelong love of dogs.
+The rewards can be wonderful — a truly close bond and a lifelong love of dogs.
 But, if you don’t take precautions, a few mistakes could lead to a much less happy ending.

 - Until you’re sure that the puppy and the child know how to behave around each other, you should always be present.
 Stay in the background, but be observant and ready to step in if a situation looks like it’s going wrong.